Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 Once the $import operation is completed, the import operation content location is stored in Azure storage table and the next import status orchestrator in the durable function picks the details from storage table and checks the status of the import.

+# 4. During Migration
-## Monitoring
+## Monitoring during migration
 ### Dashboard Monitoring

-During the deployment of data migration tool , the dashboard is also deployed for monitoring the data migration from Azure API for FHIR to Azure Health Data Service FHIR service.
-It's the visualization of each export-import runs.
+During the deployment of the data migration tool , the dashboard is also deployed for monitoring the data migration from Azure API for FHIR to Azure Health Data Service FHIR service.
+It's the visualization of each export-import run.

 ![Architecture](images/Dasboard.png)

-Dashboard contain below details.
+Dashboard contains the below details.

 1. Export Operation Status.
 	- Completed export counts - This gives the count of export executed on Azure API for FHIR.